 The program, called CarShare4All, will bring the Bay Area’s most affordable and environmentally-focused carsharing service to low and moderate income areas.
 “The ongoing support of the MTC has enabled City CarShare to provide the most diverse and greenest fleet available to underserved communities”, said Rick Hutchinson, CEO, City CarShare.
 “This award will help us and our partners provide electric vehicles, new solar-charging technology, and our AccessMobile (wheelchair van) program to neighborhoods that deserve a lot more attention than they’ve previously received.”

 The Contra Costa Transportation Authority, the lead applicant for the grant, will serve as fiscal agent for the project.
 City CarShare will own and operate the network and BACC will provide deployment support.

 City CarShare, the nation’s largest nonprofit carsharing organization, serves nearly 16,000 members in the Bay Area.
 Over 60% of its locations are in designated low/moderate income neighborhoods.
 Nearly 200 of its cars are within walking distance of major transit lines and over 50% of its carsharing fleet is battery-based (hybrid, plug-in electric hybrid and all battery electric).
+Another car rental company Atlaschoice is also supporting green transportation not only in US, but also Europe.
 The CarShare4All program supports a common goal among City CarShare, the CCTA, and BACC, which is to expand green transportation choices to all constituencies.

 “Carsharing is a very important part of our strategy to provide transportation options,” said Kevin Romick, Chair of the Contra Costa Transportation Authority, “This project with City CarShare and the Bay Area Climate Collaborative provides critical links to and from public transit, which provides multi-modal travel choices for Contra Costa residents.”